azusakaworu/Ling_Ding_GOT/README.md

 # HTML5 video with JS/ES6

-a simple video /Got house explainer with video and css animation
+a simple video app/Got house explainer with video and css animation

-using native video
+using native video and video events with ES6